 What’s happening in D.C.

-Check out this video, produced by American University and Kaiser Permanente to see how the Act is transforming the school environment:
+This video, produced by American University and Kaiser Permanente, shows how the Act is transforming the school environment: